The Flimsy Case against Paul

 Tertullus began with daring flattery, complimenting Felix in flowery words for achievements that everyone knew he had failed to attain.
 The orator said that Felix brought quietness to the nation, whereas his administration was marked by fierce repression of Jewish dissidents.
 He was finally recalled from office when he used heavy-handed methods to stop riots between Jews and gentiles in Caesarea.
 In Tertullus's carefully crafted speech, the Jewish leadership was signaling to Felix that although he had made himself unpopular in the nation as a whole, they were willing to support him if he would only take their side against Paul.

 The three charges stated by the orator were vague.
 He said that Paul was a "pestilent fellow" and a "mover of sedition."
 In other words, he provoked civil unrest and violence.
 Since the Jewish nation was infested with troublemakers who were always forcing the Romans to intervene and restore order, the Jewish leaders calculated that this charge would win a sympathetic hearing.
 Tertullus said next that Paul was a "ringleader of the sect of the Nazarenes," as if Christians were a gang of criminals.
 The religion of the Jews was a religio licita—that is, the Romans had granted it official toleration and conceded to it certain rights.
-But Christianity had no legal standing.
-By referring to it as a "sect," the Jewish leaders were branding it as an illegal movement.
-To further belittle the followers of Jesus they referred to them as "Nazarenes," a name with derogatory overtones because Jesus' place of origin did not have a good reputation (John 1:46).
+But the Jewish leaders did not accept that the church had legal standing as well, even though it was an offshoot of their religion.
+Their spokesman Tertullus called it a "sect," in an attempt to brand it as an illegal movement.
+To further belittle the followers of Jesus, he referred to them as "Nazarenes," a name with derogatory overtones because Jesus' place of origin did not have a good reputation (John 1:46).
 It was therefore the name preferred by enemies of the church.
 The language of the orator's second charge was calculated to arouse in Felix the suspicion that the church was just another political movement trusting in a messiah to overthrow Roman rule.
 Finally, Tertullus accused Paul of profaning the Temple.
 As we have noted before, the Romans recognized the right of the Jews to protect the Temple from anything they regarded as defilement.

 Under Roman law, Paul had the privilege of speaking in his own defense.
 The orator's presentation had served its purpose, but fell far short of Paul's response.
 In public debate, Paul was never bested.